-Aetna considers the analysis of volatile organic compounds in urine to detect bacteriuria experimental and investigational because the clinical effectiveness of this technique has not been established.
+Aetna considers the analysis of volatile organic compounds experimental and investigational for the following indications (not an all-inclusive list) because the clinical effectiveness of this technique has not been established:

 Urinary tract infections (UTIs) are a leading cause of morbidity and health care expenditures in persons of all ages.
 Individuals at increased risk include sexually active young women, the elderly and those undergoing genitourinary instrumentation or catheterization (Orenstein and Wong, 1999).
 The diagnosis of UTI may be made on the basis of clinical signs and symptoms in combination with urinalysis results.
 A urinalysis that reveals both bacteriuria and pyuria is considered clinically diagnostic of UTI.
 Traditionally, confirmatory cultures have been obtained to verify the infection and identify the specific organism(s) involved; however, this standard is evolving.
 If a culture is obtained, the presence of at least 100,000 colony-forming units (CFU) of bacteria on a voided specimen has classically been used as the culture-based definition of UTI.
 Lower colony counts (100 CFU or less) may be used to establish a clinical diagnosis in catheterized or aspirated specimens from symptomatic patients (Griebling, 2004).